uzairdeveloper223/trivia-with-zenity/README.md

 # Trivia with Zenity

 Welcome to **Trivia with Zenity**, an engaging and interactive quiz game that tests your knowledge across various topics.
-This script is designed to run on any linux with GUI dupport,Termux with Xfce using Zenity for GUI dialogs, making it a fun and visually appealing experience.
+This script is designed to run on any linux with GUI support,Termux with Xfce using Zenity for GUI dialogs, making it a fun and visually appealing experience.

 ## Features
 - A variety of questions on different topics, from geography to science.